-Because the EBUCLK runs too fast for external devices, there is a second clock source running at equal, 1/2, 1/3 or 1/4 of the EBUCLK frequency.
+Because the EBUCLK runs too fast for external devices, there is a second clock source running at equal, 1/2, 1/3, or 1/4 of the EBUCLK frequency.
 This clock (ACLK) can be used by external devices for synchronous access.
 Accesses for devices using this clock must be programmed so that critical phases can be guaranteed valid sampling on ACLK rising edge.
 However other signals are relative to EBUCLK.

-The ADV and BAA signals go low on the negative edge of EBUCLK due to delay by default.
-EBU allows these delays (1/2 an EBU clock cycle) to be removed via EBASE parameter in BFCON register.
-The resultant signal timings will be as Table 14-21.
+The \overline{ADV} and \overline{BAA} signals go low on the negative edge of EBUCLK due to delay by default.
+The EBU allows these delays (1/2 an EBU clock cycle) to be removed via EBASE parameter in BFCON register.
+Resultant signal timing will be as Table 14-22.